WilliamBattsIII/doubleword/doc/ISA.md

 Instruction-specific bitfield use?: No

-Function: Clears a bit in the `tgt` operand. (must be a register) The value stored in the `src` operand will be used as the bit to clear.
+Function: Clears a bit in the `tgt` operand.
+The value stored in the `src` operand will be used as the bit to clear.

 Modifies flags?: No
 ### 0x0B: btt (test if bit set)